delputnam/delputnam.me/content/post/self-driving-car.md

 **A:** It's an important question.
 Everyone is building self driving cars.
 Even Apple is rumored to be building a car which is also expected to be self-driving. <sup>[citation needed]</sup> But while BMW wastes time on things like [cars that automatically drive themselves in circles](http://youtu.be/Ex7BdXXul80) and Google's cars take great care to avoid colliding with other cars, pedestrians, trees, etc., I am taking the "simpler is better" approach:

 Step 1: Weld a [cow-catcher](http://en.wikipedia.org/wiki/Pilot_(locomotive) to the front of an SUV.
-Step 2: Tie a bungee cord to the steering wheel.
+Step 2: Hold the steering wheel in place with a bungee cord.
-Step 3: Place a a brick on the accelerator.^[Note: Don't forget to point the car in the direction you wanted to go before engaging the brick.]
+Step 3: Hold down the accelerator with a brick.^[Note: Don't forget to point the car in the direction you wanted to go before engaging the brick.]

 I know what you're thinking.
 Yes, you will likely kill at least one person doing this.
 Yes, that person may be you.
 Yes, the car *may* be totalled after each drive.
 And, yes, there are legal and ethical issues with this sort of thing.
 But you can't make progress without pushing the boundaries of what's acceptable.